Running with a group, even for a dyed-in-the-wool introvert like me, can be just the ticket to getting through those long training runs.

 Here is your moment of honesty – does this person really bother you, or do they remind you of things about yourself you don’t like?

 A personal focus for me lately is to be less negative.
-While I’m a long way from being a Pollyanna, I’ve made definite progress and can usually find some sort of silver lining to consider.
+While I’m a long way from being a Pollyanna, I’ve made definite progress and can usually find some sort of silver lining.

 I think my fellow volunteer’s negativity bothered me as much as it did because I’ve been so focused on my own negativity.
 I probably only noticed her negativity because of it.
 She was making me (continually) consider my own sore points.